netvarun/brodb/README.md

 http://www.urbandictionary.com/define.php?term=brodb

-A toy interface to LMDB
+Toy to play around with LMDB

 to run it as a server: